A low-calorie and high-fiber vegan gelling agent, kanten is a flavorless seaweed used in traditional Japanese desserts.

 How To Use

-To learn how to make kanten jelly, click here.
+To learn how to make kanten jelly, please follow this recipe.

-If you are using a kanten stick, you will need to rinse it carefully and break it into pieces to soak them in water for 30 minutes.
+If you use kanten sticks, rinse carefully and break them into pieces to soak in water for 30 minutes.
 This step will help dissolve it faster.
 Squeeze the water out from the pieces, and they are ready to use.

 Watch How to Make Agar Agar